-Alternative 1 is the No Action (Status Quo) alternative where the Applicants would not place sand or construct groins below Mean High Water (MHW) and seasonal High Tide Line.
+Alternative 1 is the No Action (Status Quo) alternative where the Applicants would not place sand or construct groins below the mean high water and seasonal high tide line.
 However, the dunes may continue to be enhanced periodically through placement of small volumes of sand in portions of the Project Area.
-Efforts to protect the dune and upland infrastructure would be limited to construction activities located wholly in uplands, and could include dune restoration, upland retaining or seawalls, shoreline armoring, or other structures or work in uplands.
+Efforts to protect the dune and upland infrastructure would be limited to construction activities located wholly in uplands, and could include dune restoration, upland retaining walls, shoreline armoring, or other structures or work in uplands.

-Alternative 2 is the Applicants' Preferred Project Alternative, which includes placement of approximately 142,800 cy of sand, with approximately 65,200 cy of sand placed on the Town of Palm Beach shoreline and 77,600 cy placed along the County shoreline within the Towns of South Palm Beach, Lantana and Manalapan.
+Alternative 2 is the Applicants' Preferred Project alternative, which includes placement of approximately 150,000 cy of sand, with approximately 75,000 cy of sand placed on the Town of Palm Beach shoreline and 75,000 cy placed along the County shoreline within the Towns of South Palm Beach, Lantana and Manalapan.
 This alternative also includes the construction of seven (7) low-profile groins placed perpendicular to the shoreline in South Palm Beach, Lantana and Manalapan (R-134+135 to R-138+551).
 Alternative 2 was assumed to include the following components, at a minimum:

-• Approximately 142,800 cy of sand

-- Approximately 65,200 cy of sand dredged from an offshore borrow area, staged in the uplands at the Phipps or Mid-Town project sites, and truck hauled to the Town of Palm Beach project shoreline - Approximately 77,600 cy of sand truck hauled from an upland sand source and placed along the County project shorelineFill placement above and below MHW (dune and beach) - Seven (7) low-profile king pile and panel groins along the County project shoreline - Town of Palm Beach shoreline project life expectancy = 2-4 years - County shoreline project life expectancy = 2-3 years - The USACE is considering authorization under a 10-year permit to allow for initial project construction and maintenance for no more than three (3) renourishment events
+- Approximately 150,000 cy of sand - Approximately 75,000 cy of sand truck hauled from an upland sand source and placed along the County project shoreline - Approximately 75,000 cy of sand dredged from an offshore borrow area, staged in the uplands at the Phipps or Mid-Town sites, and truck hauled to the Town of Palm Beach project shoreline - Fill placement above and below mean high water (dune and beach) - Seven (7) low-profile king pile and panel groins along County project shoreline - Town of Palm Beach shoreline project life expectancy = 2-4 years - County shoreline project life expectancy = 2-3 years